DerekCuevas/avowal/README.md

 ```

 ## Examples
 Examples of the form validation can be found in /examples.
-There are two examples, a particle editor (particle) and a sign up form (signup).
+There are two examples, a particle editor (/particle) and a sign up form (/signup).

 ## Todo
 - documentation work